-Last year the GAA challenged the Firm that while client feedback surveys were carried out, engagement appeared to be limited.
+Last year, the GAA challenged the Firm that while client feedback surveys were carried out, engagement appeared to be limited.
 The GAA wanted to see improved engagement to get greater member feedback.
-This year, the GAA understands that the Firm continues to push clients for feedback through their annual statements and when customers ring in, but the actual feedback survey has yet to be done.
-The GAA would like to see this put in place for next year's assessment and improve policyholder engagement to get greater feedback.
+This year, the GAA understands that the Firm continues to push clients for feedback through their annual statements and when customers ring in, but the actual feedback survey had yet to be done.
+The GAA asked for this to be put in place for this year's assessment and improve policyholder engagement to get greater feedback.
+We are pleased to note the Firm responded and confirmed that in 2023 they conducted a Customer Research survey of their workplace pensions-related work whereby they looked at Communications Research, fund design alignment with policyholders' feedback and surveys, member behaviour feedback, and feedback on their ESG capabilities.